Some uterine conditions cause no problems during pregnancy.

 - Septate uterus.
 This is the most common congenital uterine abnormality.
 In this condition, a band of muscle or tissue (called a septum) divides the uterus into two sections.
 This condition can cause women to have repeat miscarriages, so health care providers often recommend surgery to repair the uterus and reduce your risk of miscarriage.
 Miscarriage is the death of a baby in the womb before 20 weeks of pregnancy.
 Repeat miscarriage means a woman has two, three or more miscarriages in a row.

-- Bicornate uterus (also called heart-shaped uterus).
+- Bicornuate uterus (also called heart-shaped uterus).
 In this condition, the uterus has two cavities (spaces) instead of one large cavity.
 Most women with this condition don’t need surgery to repair it.

 - Didelphic uterus (also called double uterus).
 In this condition, there are two small, separate cavities, each with its own cervix (opening).

-- Unicornate uterus (also called one-sided uterus).
+- Unicornuate uterus (also called one-sided uterus).
 This condition happens when only half the uterus forms.
 Surgery can’t make the uterus any larger.

 Can congenital uterine conditions cause problems during pregnancy?